lorenzo-bernabei/lorenzo-bernabei.github.io/_pages/about.md

 News
 =====
-- <em> 06/2024: I will be presenting my work (joint with Paolo Barbieri and Giorgio Cutuli) on advanced digitial technologies and occupational structures in Barcelona at the ECSR Conference </em>
+- <em> 06/2024: I will be presenting my work (joint with Paolo Barbieri and Giorgio Cutuli) on advanced digitial technologies and occupational structures in Barcelona at the ECSR Conference. </em>
-- <em> 06/2024: my personal site is online!</em>
+- <em> 06/2024: my personal page is online!</em>